 My daughter has been solely focused on Monster High Dolls of late, so I wasn’t aware of what alternatives to American Girl dolls were available these days.
 Curious, I got in my car and headed over to Target to see what I would find.
-Then to Kohl’s, Kmart, Target, Michaels, Jo-Ann Fabrics, Toys ‘r Us, and Walmart.
+Then to Kohl’s, Kmart, Michaels, Jo-Ann Fabrics, Toys ‘r Us, and Walmart.
 I went online and dug even further.
-I was very pleased to see so many choices.
-A lot more than when I was seeking options years ago when the issue for me was only about money.
+I was very pleased to see so many choices — a lot more than when I was seeking options years ago when the issue for me was only about money.
 My issue today may have changed to race and ability, but that doesn’t make it any less valid.
-I believe in providing people with options not just complaints, so here is the list I compiled of 8 diverse alternatives to American Girl Dolls.
+I believe in providing people with options, not just complaints, so here is the list I compiled of 7 diverse alternatives to American Girl Dolls.

 A few years ago, my daughter asked for an American Girl Doll for Christmas, but unfortunately, my budget couldn’t swing it.
 That was when I found Madame Alexander website.
 I bought my daughter a favorite Friend for $49.99 on sale, and she has lived up to her name all of these years.
 The dolls are currently $59.95.
 They are a higher priced alternative compared to the others I have on the list, but the quality is unmistakeable.

-The Springfield Collection from Fibre Craft is offered at Jo-Ann Fabrics for $39.99 and at Michaels starting at $22.99.
-This line offers crafts and ready to sew doll clothes in addition to ready made items.
-Their doll clothes crafts fit most 18in dolls.
+The Springfield Collection from Fibre Craft is offered at Jo-Ann Fabrics for $39.99.
+This line offers crafts and ready-to-sew doll clothes in addition to ready made items.
+Their doll clothes crafts fit most 18-inch dolls.
 So even if you decide to buy a doll from a different doll line, you may want to take advantage of their doll crafts.

-Hearts for Hearts dolls aren’t 18inch dolls; they are only 14 inches, but they pack a big diversity punch with those 14 inches.
+Hearts for Hearts dolls aren’t 18-inch dolls; they are only 14 inches, but they pack a big diversity punch with those 14 inches.
 I am really impressed with their line and especially the stories behind the dolls.
-The International spin offers an abundance of educational opportunities.
-They are available at Target, Amazon.com, and Toys 'r Us starting at $27.99.
+The international spin offers an abundance of educational opportunities.
+They are available at Amazon starting at $27.99.